School-wide Learning Expectation: Academic

 Science Fair: Middle school students may elect to compete in our St. Joe’s Science Fair held in the fall.
 First, second and third place winners are chosen.

 Science Olympiad: This nationally organized extracurricular science event has two Divisions: Division B for 6th-9th grades and Division C for 9th-12th grades.
 Our middle school students begin working in the fall on hands-on science-based activities that include research, laboratory and building events.
 A state-wide competition is held in the spring at Northwest Nazarene University From there the winning team is sent on to the National Competition which is held on a different college campus every year.
-St. Joe’s has advanced to nationals by winning the state competition 7 out of the last 8 years!
-See this website for more information regarding Science Olympiad.
+St. Joe’s frequently advances to Nationals by winning the State Championship!

 St. Joe’s students also compete in other various school-wide, local, regional and national art, speech, and writing competitions.